erikis/context-window-title/README.md

 To set a value, e.g., multiple keyboard shortcuts for the app menu:

 ```
-gsettings --schemadir ~/.local/share/gnome-shell/extensions/context-window-title@erikis.github.io/schemas set org.gnome.shell.extensions.context-window-title context-window-title-menu-keybinding "['<Super>c','<Shift><Super>TouchpadOff']"
+gsettings --schemadir ~/.local/share/gnome-shell/extensions/context-window-title@erikis.github.io/schemas set org.gnome.shell.extensions.context-window-title context-window-title-menu-keybinding "['<Super>c','<Shift><Super>TouchpadOff', '<Shift><Super>F23', 'Assistant']"
 ```

-This should assign both Super+C and the assistant ("Copilot") key as keyboard shortcuts for the app menu.
-When properly recognized in newer system versions, `'<Shift><Super>TouchpadOff'` should be changed to `'Assistant'`.
-In the preferences UI, only one keyboard shortcut can be set or viewed per setting.
+This should assign both Super+C and the assistant ("Copilot") key as keyboard shortcuts for the app menu (using different variants of the assistant key, as it might be recognized differently depending on GNOME and system versions).
+However, in the preferences UI, only a single keyboard shortcut can be set and viewed.

 ## Translate